Time complexity of the Analyst's Traveling Salesman algorithm: Introduction

-The classification of sets in $\R^N$, for which the ATSP can be solved, was done by Jones \cite{Jones-TST} (for $\mathbb{R}^2$) and by Okikiolu \cite{Ok-TST} (for higher dimensional spaces).
+The classification of sets in $\R^N$ for which the ATSP can be solved, was done by Jones \cite{Jones-TST} (for $\mathbb{R}^2$) and by Okikiolu \cite{Ok-TST} (for higher dimensional spaces).
 Ever since, this classification has played a crucial role in the development of geometric measure theory, and has found applications in many facets of analysis including complex analysis, dynamics, harmonic analysis and metric geometry.
 The work of Jones and Okikiolu provides an algorithm that, for any finite set $V \subset \R^N$ yields a tour that is at most $C(N)$ times longer than the optimal path.
 Here $C(N)$ is a constant that depends only on the dimension $N$.
 The Jones-Okikiolu algorithm is based on a local version of the Farthest Insertion algorithm \cite{JM}.

 Later, Schul \cite{Schul-Hilbert} provided a modification of the algorithm so that the ratio of the length of the yielded path over the length of the optimal path is bounded by a constant $C$ independent of the dimension $N$.
-Variations of this algorithm appear in \cite{BS3} and in \cite{BNV}.
-Here and for the rest of this paper, we refer to any of these three variations as the ATSP algorithm.
+Variation of this algorithm also appears in \cite{BNV}.
+Here and for the rest of this paper, we refer to any of these two variations as the ATSP algorithm.
 The purpose of this note is to show that the ATSP algorithm, in the case that $V$ is finite, has polynomial time complexity.

 \begin{thm} The time complexity of the ATSP algorithm is $O(n^3)$. \end{thm}